site logo

 1. Form elements which follow the instructions of W3C box model: form, input type="text", input type="file" and textarea.

 2. Form elements which follow traditional box model: input type="submit" (include type reset and button) and select.
 These elements are rendered everywhere and always according to traditional box model.
-Remaining form elements checkbox and radio button can also be placed into this group.
-Think of that element as it was borderless button, inside of which centered two state image is placed (with few exceptions).
+Elements checkbox and radio button can also be placed into this group.
+Usually they are displayed as a bitmap icon (some zoomed) and no box model can be applied.
+The only one browser, up to now, which is able to render these elements with CSS utilization (not as icons) is Opera.
+Then they perfect fit to traditional box model.

 To set-up the visual width (without margin) of elements from the first group, use following calculation: